collectiveidea/interactor/README.md

 end
 ```

+NB: After hooks are only run on success.
+If the `fail!` method is called, the interactor's after hooks are not run.

 #### Around Hooks

 You can also define around hooks in the same way as before or after hooks, using